-There are many other offers of weight loss and natural health services.
+There are many other offers of health coaching, weight loss methods, and natural health services.
 Some of them offer excellent information about health via food.
 A few are designed or endorsed by medical doctors.
 They include books, websites, online courses, offline courses, conferences, some unnconventional medical doctors, and so on.

 Different from almost all others, HealthViaFood makes it possible to:

 - personalize your nutrition,

 - have a conditional money-back guarantee (and no supplements are required).

 This page is a work in process.
 If you find mistakes or have any corrections or suggestions, then you can email me.

 In brief, the most popular other offers are: